metacommunities/metacommunities/analysis/idea_log.md

 ## Wed Mar  9 13:17:20 GMT 2016
- - reading zach holman on deployment -- https://zachholman.com/posts/deploying-software -- useful in describing some of the experiments, containers, etc of contemporary infrastrustructures -- versions, branches, etc
+ - reading zach holman on deployment -- https://zachholman.com/posts/deploying-software -- useful in describing some of the experiments, containers, etc of contemporary infrastructures -- versions, branches, etc

 ## Fri Mar 11 09:35:28 GMT 2016
 - going through old fork-pullrequest queries -- could use these to engage with the problems of centralisation on Github